OWASP-BLT/BLT/README.md

-- OWASP BLT is a bug logging tool to report issues and get points, companies are held accountable.
+- OWASP BLT is a bug logging tool used to report issues and earn points.
+It ensures that companies are held accountable.

-- Users will get rewards/points for reporting bugs on Organizations / Companies.
+- Users will earn rewards or points for reporting bugs in organizations or companies.

-- Organizations / Companies can launch their bug hunt programs with prize pools.
+- Organizations and companies can launch their bug hunt programs with prize pools.